Polyphemus: Hellenistic pastoral poets

 The romantic element, originated by Philoxenus, was revived by later Hellenistic poets, including Theocritus, Callimachus, Hermesianax, and Bion of Smyrna.

 Theocritus is credited with creating the genre of pastoral poetry.
 His works are titled Idylls and of these Idyll XI tells the story of the Cyclops' love for Galatea.
 Though the character of Polyphemus derives from Homer, there are notable differences.
-Where Homer's Cyclops was beastly and wicked, Theocritus' is absurd, lovesick and comic.
+Where Homer's Cyclops was beastly and wicked, Theocritus's is absurd, lovesick and comic.
 Polyphemus loves the sea nymph Galatea, but she rejects him because of his ugliness.
-However, in a borrowing from Philoxenus’ poem, Polyphemus has discovered that music will heal lovesickness, and so he plays the panpipes and sings of his woes, for "I am skilled in piping as no other Cyclops here”.
+However, in a borrowing from Philoxenus's poem, Polyphemus has discovered that music will heal lovesickness, and so he plays the panpipes and sings of his woes, for "I am skilled in piping as no other Cyclops here".
 His longing is to overcome the antithetic elements that divide them, he of earth and she of water:

 The love of the mismatched pair was later taken up by other pastoral poets.
 The same trope of music being the cure for love was introduced by Callimachus in his Epigram 47: "How excellent was the charm that Polyphemus discovered for the lover.
 By Earth, the Cyclops was no fool!"
 A fragment of a lost idyll by Bion also portrays Polyphemus declaring his undying love for Galatea.
 Referring back to this, an elegy on Bion's death that was once attributed to Moschus takes the theme further in a piece of hyperbole.
 Where Polyphemus had failed, the poet declares, Bion's greater artistry had won Galatea's heart, drawing her from the sea to tend his herds.
 This reflected the situation in Idyll VI of Theocritus.
 There two herdsmen engage in a musical competition, one of them playing the part of Polyphemus, who asserts that since he has adopted the ruse of ignoring Galatea, she has now become the one who pursues him.